‘I fought a shark and won’: 10-year-old fends off shark at Florida beach

 “Something grabbed me.
 So, I’m like, ‘don’t you touch me,'” Jasmine recounted.
 “It looked pretty big.
 It was grey.
 It hurt, so I’m like, kick it, run away.”

-Jasmine’s adoptive grandma, who goes by “Nana,” told the news outlet that she was “amazed.”
+Jasmine’s adoptive grandmother, who goes by “Nana,” told the news outlet that she was “amazed.”

 “She came running up that beach, screaming, ‘Nana!
 Nana!
 Something bit me.
 Something bit me,'” she recalled.
 “And I saw all the blood and went and got a lifeguard.”